I am happy to share with you feedback from both colleagues and customers:

 — Jonas Leo, M.D., Saint Göran Hospital

 Bob is one of the very few people working in academia who really understands what Lean is all about.
 His focus is on leadership and people, rather than shop floor tools and techniques.
-He has written a series of excellent books on the subject and helped us at the Lean Enterprise Research Centre at Cardiff by inspiring participants at one of our recent Lean Conferences as well as our own team.
+He has written a series of excellent books on the subject.
 I thoroughly recommend Bob to you.

 Bob is one of Lean community’s forward thinkers, always expanding the knowledge base and teaching the rest of us along the way.
 I have especially benefited from the work Bob has done researching and advancing our collective thinking on how the Lean business model changes some of the core underlying economic principles.
 His impact on manufacturing has been substantial, and will continue to resonate for a long time to come.